Boeing B-17 Flying Fortress, Athenry, Galway, January 15th, 1943

 Headquarters, Fort Hayes, at Columbus, Ohio.

 Enlisted at Fort Thomas, Ky.
-Collins will spend one month
+Collins will spend one

-schooling in military and scholastic subjects thus giving them
+fundamental schooling in military and scholastic subjects

-more time for actual flying at air schools.
+thus giving them more time for actual flying at air schools.

 Collins was graduated from Whitesburg High School, at